 For immediate assistance with your research, please visit the WCC Library Help Desk during library open hours or call 235-7338.

-Hawaiian Genealogy research is a very complicated, multi-layered research process... but very doable!
+Hawaiian Genealogy research is a very complex, multi-layered research process... but doable!
 You just need to know the kinds of genealogy information you need to find and the right places to locate them.

 1. Talk with your family